alchatti/list_domains-to-localhost/README.md

 ## Notice

-I provide this list without any liability.
+This list is provided without any liability.
 Make sure to verify that they point actually to 127.0.0.1 before using them, including subdomains.

 ## Testing Commands